About Executive Actions

 Executive Orders

-Executive orders are official directives issued by the President of the United States to federal agencies and officials.
+Executive orders are official directives issued by the President to federal agencies and officials.
 They have the force of law and are published in the Federal Register.

-Executive orders are used to manage operations of the executive branch and federal government.
-They must be consistent with the Constitution and federal laws.
+They are used to manage operations of the executive branch and must be consistent with the Constitution and federal laws.

 Presidential Memoranda